 After the starting dose, you will have the next dose 4 weeks later, and then every 12 weeks.

+Children who weigh at least 40 kg

+Crohn’s disease

+During treatment, the first dose of approximately 6 mg/kg Stelara will be given by your doctor through a drip in a vein in your arm (intravenous infusion).
+After the starting dose, you will receive the next dose of 90 mg Stelara after 8 weeks, then every 12 weeks thereafter by an injection under the skin (‘subcutaneously’).

+In some patients, after the first injection under the skin, 90 mg Stelara may be given every 8 weeks.
+Your doctor will decide when you should receive your next dose.

 How Stelara is given

 Stelara is given as an injection under the skin (‘subcutaneously’).
 At the start of your treatment, medical or nursing staff may inject Stelara.